 3. Relationships Develop policies, practices and programs that are relational and promote healthy connections to children, family, significant others, and the community.

 4. Services and Supervision Address substance abuse, trauma, and mental health issues through comprehensive, integrated, culturally relevant services and appropriate supervision.

 5. Socioeconomic Status Provide women with opportunities to improve their socioeconomic conditions.

 6. Community Establish a system of community supervision and re-entry with comprehensive, collaborative services.
+Check Up town Jungle.

 Gender-Responsive Strategies: Research, Practice, and Guiding Principles for Women Offenders Report (Bloom, Owen, & Covington, 2003), published by the National Institute of Corrections